mbcovid19updates/mbcovid19updates.github.io/README.md

     - A revised Coronavirus (COVID-19) Early Learning and Child Care Practice Guidance document with technical information will be distributed within the next few weeks to reflect the new public health directives.

-### Travel to and from Manitoba

-- Fully vaccinated (two doses) individuals can now travel within Canada without being required to self-isolate for 14 days upon arrival back in the province.
-- 14 days of self-isolation is still required for people returning or coming to Manitoba from all jurisdictions if they have received one or no vaccine doses.
-For information on current exemptions, visit: [Self-isolation Exemptions](https://manitoba.ca/covid19/fundamentals/self-isolation.html#exemptions).
-- Individuals who travelled internationally must follow federal testing and self-isolation (quarantine) [requirements](https://travel.gc.ca/travel-covid/travel-restrictions/isolation).
-For information on current exemptions, visit: [Self-isolation Exemptions](https://manitoba.ca/covid19/fundamentals/self-isolation.html#exemptions).
-- All domestic travellers who are not exempt from quarantine in the orders are strongly advised get **two** COVID-19 tests -- one on the day of arrival, and another on the 10th day after arriving in Manitoba regardless of if they are displaying symptoms, and whether they are visiting Manitoba.
-They should make an appointment with a provincial testing site or visit a drive-thru test site and indicate at the time of testing that they have been out of Manitoba and share the location of travel.
-Travellers, who are not exempt from quarantine, must observe the full 14-day self-isolation period regardless of symptoms and test results.
-Re-testing is advised if an asymptomatic individual develops symptoms at any point, unless the individual had already tested positive.
-Individuals who test positive for COVID-19 and have had close contact to a traveller should identify this contact to public health during the public health investigation and follow-up.
-- Testing as a result of domestic travel is not required for individuals who are exempt from quarantine in the provincial public health orders.
-- See the [State of Emergency and Current Public Health Orders](https://www.manitoba.ca/covid19/prs/orders/index.html#self-isolation) page for more information and exemptions to self-isolation.

 This is a summary of the current public health orders.
 You can also view the [official news release](https://news.gov.mb.ca/news/index.html?item=53078&posted=2021-12-27) on the Manitoba website.
 For those of you interested in seeing the full legal document that includes all of the orders and the complex details, you can view the [Public Health Orders](https://manitoba.ca/asset_library/en/proactive/20212022/orders-soe-12272021.pdf) (PDF) here.